verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] I wish I had bought the Microsoft stock in the 80s.
 The only problem is I wasn't born yet.
 - [ ] I am not immune to kind words, especially when they are so true.
 - [ ] I thought we were having a state the obvious contest.
 I am very competitive by Nature.
+- [ ] Twitter turned into the opposite of a prayer circle